-That is why EUA is working closely with members across Europe to reinforce regional networks, foster university-business collaboration and support regional innovation initiatives, including smart specialisation strategies.
-The Association is doing this in close consultation with its Expert Group on Research and Innovation Strategies for Smart Specialisation through a number of events and activities involving university leaders, regional and national policy makers and other stakeholders interested in regional innovation.
+EUA is working closely with members across Europe to reinforce these roles.
+The Association is doing this in close consultation with its Innovation Ecosystems Expert Group through activities involving university leaders, regional and national policy makers and other stakeholders involved in innovation.

-Promoting European innovation ecosystems is also a key priority area of the Ninth Framework Programme for Research and Innovation (Horizon Europe).
-In this context, EUA is working to strengthen the strategic role that universities play in innovation ecosystems, specifically through its dedicated project on the topic, and to contribute to the shape of research and innovation strategies for smart specialisation beyond 2020.
+This work was preceded by a major study on the “Role of Universities in Regional Innovation Ecosystems” published in 2019.
 Its main recommendations for actions to improve the effectiveness of European regional research and innovation initiatives are formulated in the EUA policy position on smart specialisation strategies and in the EUA statement on the future of innovation ecosystems.

 Research and Innovation Strategies for Smart Specialisation (RIS3) have been a useful tool in developing innovation ecosystems in many regions in Europe.
 Smart specialisation is an innovative approach that aims to increase economic growth in Europe, by helping regions to identify and develop their own competitive advantages.
 Through its bottom-up approach, smart specialisation brings together universities, businesses, public authorities and civil society around various priorities aimed at regional development.